Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Model of spread of premalignant mutant fields and statement of main result

-Let $\xi_t^A$ denote the set of sites in $\Z^2\times \Z_w$ occupied by type-1 cells at time $t$, given the initial condition $\xi_0^A = A$ with $A \subseteq \Z^2\times \Z_w$.
-Our baseline assumption is that the system starts out with a single type-1 cell at the origin, i.e.~$A = \{0\}$.
-The discrete-time jump process embedded in $(|\xi_t^0|)_{t \geq 0}$, with $|\cdot|$ denoting cardinality, is a simple, biased random walk on the nonnegative integers that moves up with probability $(1+\beta)/(2+\beta)$ and down with probability $1/(2+\beta)$.
-It follows by the gambler's ruin formula that a type-1 mutant started at the origin expands into a successful type-1 clone with probability
+as the time of extinction of the process starting from the origin, with $\inf \varnothing = \infty$.
+The discrete-time jump process embedded in $(|\xi_t^0|)_{t \geq 0}$, with $|\cdot|$ denoting cardinality, is a simple, biased random walk on the nonnegative integers with absorption at 0.
+The walk moves up with probability $(1+\beta)/(2+\beta)$ and down with probability $1/(2+\beta)$.
+It follows by the gambler's ruin formula that a type-1 mutant expands into a successful type-1 clone with probability